-- · Meet the general requirements (p.
-42) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned baccalaureate degree and official transcripts or NACES or AICE evaluations from all undergraduate and graduate schools attended.
-Applicants must also submit an official transcript or NACES or AICE evaluation from any school that shows completion of required program prerequisites, if any. - Have earned a baccalaureate degree or higher from a regionally accredited (or internationally recognized as equivalent) institution. - · Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed. - · Submit two professional Admission References. - · Submit a written Statement of Purpose. - · Interview with the program director or enrollment counselor. - Submit a copy of current or most recent state or internationally recognized teaching license at the elementary, secondary, or K-12 (or equivalent) level.
-Applicants without a current teaching license will be considered for admission to the special education program. - NOTE: Students who become licensed in ABS K-12, ASD B-21, DD K-12 or EBD K-12 but do not have a regular teaching license prior to entering the program will only be eligible to teach in those areas of special education license, not as regular education teachers.

-Have a plan for completion of prerequisite Standards of Effective Practice (SEP) course sequence.
-Submission of Minnesota teaching license is sufficient documentation of completion of equivalent SEP coursework.

-· Submit a current resume.
+- Meet the general requirements (p.
+21) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned baccalaureate degree and official transcripts or NACES or AICE evaluations from all undergraduate and graduate schools attended.
+Undergraduate transcript(s) may be waived if transfer credit(s) are not used being used to fulfill content area requirements. - Have earned a baccalaureate degree or higher from a regionally accredited (or internationally recognized as equivalent) institution. - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed. - · Submit two professional Admission References. - Submit a written Statement of Purpose. - Interview with the program director or enrollment counselor. - Submit a copy of current or most recent state or internationally recognized teaching license at the elementary, secondary, or K-12 (or equivalent) level.
+Applicants without a current teaching license will be considered for admission to the special education program. - NOTE: Students who become licensed in ABS K-12, ASD B-21, DD K-12 or EBD K-12 but do not have a regular teaching license prior to entering the program will only be eligible to teach in those areas of special education license, not as regular education teachers. - Submission of current Tier 3 or 4 Minnesota teaching license is sufficient documentation of completion of equivalent Standards of Effective Practice (SEP) coursework listed in the degree requirements. - Submit a current resume.